 Tax on the death benefit payable from a non-exempt life insurance policy

-The death benefit payable from an Old Mutual International life insurance policy is generally the surrender value plus an additional capital amount.
+The death benefit payable from an Quilter International life insurance policy is generally the surrender value plus an additional capital amount.
 For example, policies typically pay 101% of the surrender value with some regional differences.

 When the policyholder of a non-exempt policy is the last life assured and dies as a resident of Canada, the estate of the deceased will be subject to taxation on any accrued gain of the policy up to the date of death.